Infertile patients cannot afford to wait for treatment while their eggs get older.

 Using this vitrification technique for freezing, we can now alsopreserve eggsas well as embryos and sperm.
 This allows us to preserve the fertility of young women or cancer patients for the future in egg banks if they need to delay childbearing.

 Whenever IVF or ICSI is performed, embryos may be cultured for two, three, even five or six days, before transferring them back into the woman.
 In order to culture the embryos for five or six days, i.e. to what we call the “blastocyst” stage, you need to use “sequential” culture media systems.
 We have used such a system since the summer of 1997 because it gives us the option of culturing the embryos for as long as is clinically appropriate for each particular patient’s situation.

 However, there is a great deal of debate, and some considerable commercial hype, centering around whether to culture for two days, three days, or five or six days.
-The media we use, and which many other of the best programs use, allows us to culture the embryos to whatever number of days is appropriate for the particular patient.
+The media we use allows us to culture the embryos to whatever number of days is appropriate for the particular patient.